 This equipment has been tested and found to comply with limits for a class B digital device, pursuant to part 15 of the FCC rules.
 These limits are designed to provide reasonable protection against harmful interference in a commercial installation.
-This equipment generates, uses, and can radiate radio frequency energy, and if not installed and used in accordance with the instructions, may cause harmful interference to radio communication.
-However, there is no guarantee that harmful interference will not occur in a particular installation.
-If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures:
+This equipment generates, uses, and can radiate radio frequency energy, and if not installed and used in accordance with the instructions, may cause

-- Reorient or relocate the receiving antenna. - Increase the separation between the equipment and receiver. - Connect the equipment into an outlet on a circuit different from that to which the receiver is - Consult the dealer or an experienced radio/television technician for help.
+- Reorient or relocate the receiving antenna. - Increase the separation between the equipment and receiver. - Connect the equipment into an outlet on a circuit different from that to which the receiver is connected. - Consult the dealer or an experienced radio/television technician for help.